 You can start by searching sites where ideal prospects hang out, like LinkedIn (over 62% of B2B buyers respond to sales reps that reach out with relevant insights and opportunities).

-Or, try a prospecting tool to narrow down the right people to talk to.
-For example, Pipedrive’s Prospector tool collects high-quality data that match your ideal customer parameters, such as job title, company size, location and industry.
+Pipedrive’s Prospector, part of the four-piece LeadBooster add-on, collects high-quality data that matches your ideal customer parameters, such as job title, company size, location and industry.

 2. Target the decision-maker